emqxarchive/emqx-docs-en/source/config.rst

     {allow, {ipaddr, "127.0.0.1"}, pubsub, ["$SYS/#", "#"]}.

-Deny users other than native users to subscribe to  topics ``$SYS/#`` and ``#``:
+Deny users other than local users to subscribe to  topics ``$SYS/#`` and ``#``:

 .. code-block:: erlang

     {deny, all, subscribe, ["$SYS/#", {eq, "#"}]}.

-Allow any situation other than the above rules:
+Allow any access other than the above rules:

 .. code-block:: erlang

     {allow, all}.

 ..
-NOTE:: The default rule only allows native users to subscribe to $SYS/# and与 #.
+NOTE:: The default rule only allows local users to subscribe to $SYS/# and与 #.

-When the EMQ X message server receives an Publish or Subscribe request from MQTT client, it will match the ACL rule one by one until the match returns to allow or deny.
+When the EMQ X broker receives an Publish or Subscribe request from MQTT client, it will match the ACL rule one by one until the match returns to allow or deny.

 -------------------------------------
-MQTT protocol parameter configuration
+MQTT Protocol Parameter Configuration
 -------------------------------------

 MQTT maximum packet size::